 I have been getting a lot of questions about which types of sweeteners I use.
 Please note: I am NOT a nutritionist, this is just a brief summary of the types of sweeteners I like to use.

-Xylitol is a sweetener that occcurs naturally in fruits and some vegetables.
-I sometimes use Xylitol because they are they only type of non-artificial sweeteners I have found that have a brown sugar and a powdered sugar variety.
+Xylitol is a sweetener that occurs naturally in fruits and some vegetables.
+I sometimes use Xylitol because it is the only type of non-artificial sweetener I have found that has a brown sugar and a powdered sugar variety.

 Splenda (aka sucralose) is something I try to stay away from for the most part.
 I love Jillian Michael’s quote that says, “Food Tip: Most sugar substitutes are just as evil as sugar itself.
-Do you really think your body knows how to handle a man made chemical concoction?
+Do you really think your body knows how to handle a man-made chemical concoction?
 These chemically-adjusted products do not occur in the wild; there are no sucralose trees in warmer climates, nor are there saccharin plants on the plains of the Serengeti.
 In some instances, taking in sugar substitutes may actually increase your levels of hunger.
 Avoid anything in a blue, yellow, or pink packet.
-Try xylitol or a stevia product like Truvia for a low calorie sugar substitutes that’s safe.”
+Try xylitol or a stevia product like Truvia for a low-calorie sugar substitute that’s safe.”

-For the most part I try to stay away from Splenda.
-There are some supplements I use occassionally that have Splenda in them or if I am out at a restaurant and order coffee I will sometimes use Spenda as my sweetener if I don’t have Truvia packets in my purse.
+For the most part, I try to avoid Splenda.
+There are some supplements I use occasionally that have Splenda in them or if I am out at a restaurant and order coffee I will sometimes use Splenda as my sweetener if I don’t have Truvia packets in my purse.
 But, I try not to bake with it or use it on a regular basis.
-Here is a really eye opening article about Splenda: http://uniquehealthandwellness.com/?p=109